aslagle/reactive-table/README.md

 * `filters`: Array.
 An array of [custom filter](#custom-filters) ids to use with this table.
 Default `[]`.
 * `rowsPerPage`: Number.
 The desired number of rows per page.
 May also be a [ReactiveVar](http://docs.meteor.com/#/full/reactivevar), see [accessing and controlling table state](#accessing-and-controlling-table-state).
 Defaults to 10.
 * `showNavigation`: 'always', 'never' or 'auto'.
 The latter shows the navigation footer only if the collection has more rows than `rowsPerPage`.
 * `showRowCount`: Boolean.
 If the navigation footer is visible, display the total number of rows in the collection.
 When filtering, the value changes to the total number of rows in the filtered collection.
-Default 'true'.
+Default `false`.
 * `showNavigationRowsPerPage`: Boolean.
 If the navigation footer is visible, display rows per page control.
 Default 'true'.
 * `fields`: Object.
 Controls the columns; see below.
 * `showColumnToggles`: Boolean.
 Adds a 'Columns' button to the top right that allows the user to toggle which columns are displayed.
 (Note: there aren't translations for this button yet - please [add one](#internationalization) if you're using it.)
 Add `hidden` to fields to hide them unless toggled on, see below.
 Add `hideToggle` to a field to exclude it from the toggle list.
 Default `false`.